coderefinery/manuals/lesson-design.md

   should you care and why is this cool?
 - This should also be at the start and end of each section: not what or how, but why?
+- Part of this is also having a **student's guide**, so that people independently studying can know how to follow the material.
 - It's OK to have more material than can be presented or than people should know, but *label things well*, including *labeling the difficulty*.
   - In the beginning, what sections are expected to be taught in